flutter/website/src/content/tools/devtools/deep-links.md

 ![Screenshot of the Deep Link Validator](/assets/images/docs/tools/devtools/deep-link-validator.png){:width="100%"}

-This tool helps you identify and troubleshoot any errors in your Android deep link setup, from website configuration to Android manifest files.
+This tool helps you identify and troubleshoot any errors in your mobile deep link setup, from website configuration to manifest files.
 DevTools provides instructions on how to fix any issues, making the implementation process easier.